-B.) Comprehensive Mixed Use Center Concept Site Plan #1- PUD Plan Concept Site Plan #2- Rezoning Plan, with mixed use area (a/k/a Alternate "A") Concept Site Plan #3- Rezoning Plan, no mixed use area (a/k/a Alternate "B") Coordinated development with adjacent parcels (Jewel and Tri-City Center property included) The development does connect to the adjacent parcel exists today, however the adjacent parcels are development plan in the manner shown in the Comp not included in the Mixed-use land use over the entire subject site The plans with a mixed multiple uses across the actual mixed The land use area is site, but only a section of use buildings.
-No mixed land uses are shown.
+B.) Comprehensive Mixed Use Center Concept Site Plan #1- PUD Plan Concept Site Plan #2- Rezoning Plan, with mixed use area (a/k/a Alternate "A") Concept Site Plan #3- Rezoning Plan, no mixed use area (a/k/a Alternate "B") Coordinated development with adjacent parcels (Jewel and Tri-City Center property included) The development does connect to the adjacent parce exists today, however the adjacent parcels are development plan in the manner shown in the Comp not included in the Mixed-use land use over the entire subject site The plans with a mixed multiple uses across the actual mixed The land use area is No mixed land uses are shown.
 Allow residential uses above commercial uses, but not standalone multi- family buildings The mixed use buildings include residential uses above commercial uses; however most of the residential units (78% and 70%) are located in standalone multi-family buildings.
 Includes only stand- alone multi-family buildings.
-Promotes multi-family products and amenities that foster owner- occupied units, such as covered parking, high quality finishes, integrated recreation etc. Building have features that are more typical of owner-occupied units (covered parking, elevators, integrated recreation) Mixed-use buildings have covered parking.
+Promotes multi-family products and amenities that foster owner-occupied units, such as covered parking, high quality finishes, integrated recreation etc. Building have features that are more typical of owner-occupied units (covered parking, elevators, integrated recreation) Mixed-use buildings have covered parking.
 Standalone multi- family building types are less likely to be owner-occupied based on building form.
 Multi-family building types are less likely to be owner-occupied based on building form.
-Open space establishes a framework through the site and provides a unique amenity Defined open spaces are integrated into the site, but are internal to the residential area.
-Detention areas do not serve as open space amenities. are integrated into the site, but are internal to the residential area.
-Detention areas do not serve as open Be sensitive to differences in building height to avoid inappropriate transitions.
-4 story mixed use buildings are located adjacent to one-story outlot commercial and big box buildings (Jewel and Binny's) 3 story multi-family buildings are located next to 2 and 3 story residential developments (Ashford and Prairie Pointe) 3 story multi-family buildings are located next to one-story outlot commercial and big box buildings (Jewel and Binny's), and 2 and 3 story residential developments (Ashford and Prairie Pointe)
+Open space establishes a framework through the site and provides a unique amenity to the residential area. "leftover" spaces betwee ell defined and constitute een buildings and parking ots Be sensitive to differences in building height to avoid inappropriate transitions.
+3 story multi-family buildings are located next to one-story outlot commercial and big box buildings (Jewel and Binny's), and 2 and 3 story residential developments (Ashford and Prairie Pointe)